msqu-cicd/create_pull_request/README.md

-# Create Pull Request Action
+# Forgejo Create Pull Request Action

-Automatically create pull requests with customizable titles, bodies, and labels.
+This is a custom action which glues together the right commands to create a pull request from changes in Forgejo Actions.
+The existing Github Create Pull Request action does not work with Forgejo due to incompatibilities in the API code.

+This repo is mostly a mirror of my local copy in private git repo that I wanted to share with others.

 ## Usage